nathonius/parmesan/README.md

 | -v | N/A | Verbose mode.
 Essentially prints the log to the terminal. (default: off) |

 ####Content Format
 Parmesan looks for a certain format at the top of content files.
 This is not required if you have specified a default template.
-The format is a modified JSON syntax: `{{"template": "post.html"}}`
+The format is a modified JSON syntax: `{!template: post.html!}`

-You can also include an optional `{{"content-id": "content-id-value"}}` block.
+You can also include an optional `{!content-id: content-id-value!}` block.
 If you have multiple sections of content to be placed in different locations in the template file, this block specifies the correct location for the content.

 These blocks of parmesan specific code can also show up again later in your content document if you have more than one place in your template to put content.
 For example:
 ```
-{{"template": "post.html",}}
+{!template: post.html!}
-{{"content-id": "post-header"}}
+{!content-id: post-header!}

 <CONTENT>

-{{"content-id": "post-body"}}
+{!content-id: post-body!}

 <CONTENT>

-{{"content-id": "post-summary"}}
+{!content-id: post-summary!}

 <CONTENT>
 ```